- Bullet Summary

-What you do is to filter everything through your WHY.
+What you do is filter everything through your WHY.

 So if your WHY is to live a healthy life you only pick the fruits and the celery.

-When you filter your decisions through your WHY you save money, time and, most importantly, you stay true to your cause for everyone else to see.
+When you filter your decisions through your WHY you save money, and time, and most importantly, you stay true to your cause for everyone else to see.

 Chapter 11: When WHY Goes Fuzzy

-Simon Sinek here talks about examples of a company who lost their WHY, either in a mishap -Volkswagen- or more seriously in their core values -Walmart-.
+Simon Sinek here talks about examples of a company that lost their WHY, either in a mishap -Volkswagen- or more seriously in their core values -Walmart-.